secdev02/AtomicBlueTeam/README.md

 # AtomicBlueTeam
-Tests to create artifacts, events, and telemtry
+Tests to create artifacts, events, and telemetry